banyek/encifs/INSTALL.md

-This document provides generic information for compiling EncFS.
+This document provides generic information for compiling EnciFS.

-If you are looking for specific instructions for your operating system or distribution, take a look at the **[wiki](https://github.com/vgough/encfs/wiki)**.
+If you are looking for specific instructions for your operating system or distribution, take a look at the **[wiki](https://github.com/vgough/encifs/wiki)**.

-Compiling EncFS
+Compiling EnciFS
 ===============

-EncFS uses the CMake toolchain to create makefiles.
+EnciFS uses the CMake toolchain to create makefiles.

-Quickest way to build and test EncFS :
+Quickest way to build and test EnciFS :

     ./build.sh

-Or following are the detailed steps to build EncFS:
+Or following are the detailed steps to build EnciFS:

     mkdir build
     cd build